dleninja/deep-learning-multiclass/README.md

 # Dependencies

 > Python: 3.8.10
+>
 > Tensorflow: 2.9.1

 ---
 # Endnotes:

 There are actually two ways to design a binary classifier using a CNN.
 One way, which is mentioned above with the number of output neurons being equal to 2.
 In that case the ground truth will be a vector of length 2, e.g., [1 0].
 Typically the activation function would be a softmax function.
-However, it the number of neurons could be equal to 1, in this case the ground truth will be a single value, that can be equal to 1 or 0.
+However, the number of neurons could be equal to 1, in this case the ground truth will be a single value, that can be equal to 1 or 0.
 The activation function would be a sigmoid function.

 ---